vttale/serve-stale/README.md

-   The directive in Section 4 that only NoError and NXDomain responses should invalidate any previously associated answer stems from the fact that no other RCODEs which a resolver normally encounters makes any assertions regarding the name in the question or any data associated with it.
+   The directive in Section 4 that only NoError and NXDomain responses should invalidate any previously associated answer stems from the fact that no other RCODEs that a resolver normally encounters make any assertions regarding the name in the question or any data associated with it.
 This comports with existing resolver behavior where a failed lookup (say, during pre-fetching) doesn't impact the existing cache state.
-Some authoritative servers operators have said that they would prefer stale answers to be used in the event that their servers are responding with errors like ServFail instead of giving true authoritative answers.
+Some authoritative server operators have said that they would prefer stale answers to be used in the event that their servers are responding with errors like ServFail instead of giving true authoritative answers.
 Implementers MAY decide to return